 Hemangiomas are the most common type of vascular tumor.
-The benign growth of blood vessels is often seen in young infants and can range in size from very small to extremely large.
-While most decrease in size on their own, hemangiomas that are present in internal organs; interfere with vital functions such as vision, feeding, or breathing; or cause frequent bleeding or significant cosmetic deformity need to be treated.
-The treatment depends on the exact size and location on the body.
+These benign growths of blood vessels are often seen in infants and can range in size.
+While most shrink on their own, hemangiomas that are present in internal organs can interfere with vital functions such as vision, feeding, or breathing.
+They can also cause frequent bleeding or significant cosmetic deformity.
+The treatment depends on the size and location of the tumor.

 - Vascular malformations in the brain may trigger headaches or seizures.

-- Vascular malformations in the airway can cause speech disabilities or breathing concerns.
+- Vascular malformations in the airway can cause speech problems or breathing concerns.

 - Vascular malformations in the eyes can cause vision problems.

 - Vascular malformations in the intestines can cause gastrointestinal bleeding.

 Capillary malformation or port-wine stain is a red or purple flat area on the skin.
 They are present at birth but can become darker and thicker as a person ages.
 In rare cases, port-wine stains can be a sign of a serious neurological disorder.
 Repeated treatments with a laser may lighten large, dark port-wine stains.